-Some patients are so lonely they rather remain hospitalized so they can get some attention
+Some patients are so alone they rather remain hospitalized rather than go home

-For some patients who are sick and have psychological problems this is even more apparent.
-For most people, hospital environments are something to dread but I notice something different.
-Some patients seem to enjoy every bit of attention they get, in fact they crave it.
-For example yesterday I took care of one patient who only a few days prior to admission, had taken an overdose of sedatives with alcohol and according to the doctors, this was her third suicide attempt.
-She was in pretty bad shape when they found her on the floor and she was taken to the ER where she later spent three days in the ICU fighting for her life.
+Yesterday I took care of a patient that only a few days earlier, had taken an overdose of sedatives with alcohol, and according to reports, was her third suicide attempt.
+She was in pretty bad shape when they found her on the floor, she was taken to the ER where she later spent three days in the ICU fighting for her life.